In the beginning…

 Before the Constitution was drafted in 1787, the governing body was called the Continental Congress.
 This Congress had no permanent home – instead it would meet in different cities, depending on the year.

-1790 - The Residence Act
+The Residence Act of 1790:

 The Residence Act of 1790 provided for the establishment of a national capital somewhere on the eastern bank of the Potomac River – the exact site to be chosen by President George Washington.

+Why on the Potomac?
 The Potomac River was an acceptable choice for both the northern states and southern states.
 It was considered the south, but was the northernmost river in the south.
 And it was thought at the time that the Potomac River would open up western regions of the new country to commerce and trade.
 The fact that President George Washington had his home on the river was not overlooked.

+Why have George Washington choose the location?
 George Washington knew the river well and believed that the Potomac would become the major commercial route for commerce in this new country.

 The site George Washington chose was a diamond-shaped area equal to 100 square miles.